vincchris/vincchris/README.md

 # 💫 About Me:
-💻I'm a passionate freelancer and aspiring startup founder with a love for exploring new technologies.<br>📚I'm currently diving deep into Machine Learning, Web Development, and Blockchain Development to expand my expertise and innovate in meaningful ways.<br>✨Fun Fact - I'm incredibly creative, but sometimes I struggle to bring my ideas to life.
+💻I'm a passionate freelancer and aspiring startup founder with a love for exploring new technologies.<br>📚I'm currently diving deep into Machine Learning, Web Development, and Blockchain Developer to expand my expertise and innovate in meaningful ways.<br>✨Fun Fact - I'm incredibly creative, but sometimes I struggle to bring my ideas to life.
 Despite that, I'm always eager to learn, grow, and turn challenges into opportunities!

 ## 🌐 Socials: